deis/deis/docs/contributing/overview.rst

-:title: Contributor Overview
+﻿:title: Contributor Overview
-:description: TOOD
+:description: Interested in contributing to the Deis project?
+There are lots of ways to help.
-:keywords: todo
+:keywords: Deis

 .. _contributor: